jkimkim/TeauClubApp/README.md

 - Parceler
 - Firebase

 ## Contributing

-1. Fork it to your repo
+1. Fork it!
+2. Checkout the development branch: `git checkout development`
-2. Create your feature branch (git checkout -b my-new-feature)
+3. Create your feature branch: `git checkout -b my-new-feature`
+4. Add your changes to the index: `git add .`
-3. Commit your changes (git commit -m 'Add some feature')
+5. Commit your changes: `git commit -m 'Add some feature'`
-4. Push your branch (git push origin my-new-feature)
+6. Push to the branch: `git push origin my-new-feature`
-5. Create a new Pull Request
+7. Submit a pull request against the `development` branch

 #### NB: fill in this form https://forms.gle/ayucb76GdYnL3khq6 to be added as a project contributor

 ## Bugs
 - No Known Bugs